mishnit/mishnit.github.io/Engg-Manager-README.md

 * If I fail at any of these — especially anything that puts retaining you at risk — you would be doing me a huge favor by letting me know as soon as possible.
 I want you to reflect back 10 years from now at your time spent at our organisation and consider it to be the best work you’ve ever done.
 If you’re still here then, I’ve done my job well.

 # My Role
 I am a firm believer in People, Product, Profit, in that order.
+My role is empowerment.
+I want you to get out of bed excited coming to office.
+I also want to ensure the company is doing great because you are doing great and delivering great value.
 One of my top priorities is to ensure people stay motivated and stay challenged.
 My goal is to work with you to find the right amount of stretch so you don't get bored and you don't get too stressed.
 That said, with the help of others, I would like:

 # For Software Engineers
 * to ensure you work on the right things